matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-- Notes:
+### Notes:
-    - Lambda expressions have access to variable and methods which are available to the scope in which they are
+- :star: Lambda expressions have access to variable and methods which are available to the scope in which they are
 defined, but **all variables must be final (or effectively final)** for use inside a lambda expression.
 - We do not have to specify whether our Lambda expression is a **Callable** or **Runnable<T>** explicitly, the return
 type is inferred automatically by the return type.